strimzi/strimzi.github.io/docs/operators/in-development/deploying.md

 ---
-title: Deploying and Upgrading (In Development)
+title: Deploying and Managing Strimzi (In Development)
 layout: default
 ---